zammad/zammad-documentation/appendix/backup-and-restore/backup.rst

 Backup
 ======

-It is recommended to stop Zammad before the backup runs.
+It is recommended to stop Zammad before running the backup.

 To create a backup, execute the script ``zammad_backup.sh`` as ``root`` or ``zammad`` user: